TeamRizu/outfox-wiki/content/user-guide/config/preferences.md

 Default value: 0

 ### CustomSongsLoadTimeout

+How long the game will wait for a custom song to be loaded before skipping it, in seconds.

 Possible values are ``1``, ``2``, ``3``, ``4``, ``5``, ``6``, ``7``, ``8``, ``9``, ``10``, ``20``, ``30`` and ``1000``.